- CLASS: Aves (Birds)

 The newly hatched chick is all white and doesn’t attain its full adult coloring until its third year.
 Both parents feed the chick for about 10 months.
 Harpy eagle chicks are ready to fledge at about five to six months of age, but they usually hang around the nest for over a year, begging a meal from its parents.
 Maybe returning once in 10 days, the parents provide less and less food, forcing Junior to fend for him or herself.

 Once mature, it is not unusual for chicks to return to nest in their "home tree."
 Harpies can breed from 5 to 30 years of age and beyond.
 Given their years of dedicated parenting, a pair may not raise many offspring in a lifetime.

-Until recently, the San Diego Zoo was the only zoo in the United States to breed this rare species.
+Until recently, the San Diego Zoo was the only zoo in the United States to breed this rare bird.
 Now Zoo Miami has reared a chick from parents that originated from our Zoo!
-Fifteen harpy eagles have hatched here since 1992, and in 1998, two offspring were released into their native habitat in Panama.
-We continue to work with The Peregrine Fund, which launched the Harpy Eagle Release Project in 1989, to help harpy eagles in the wild and keep these magnificent eagles aloft.
+Fifteen harpy eagles have hatched here since 1992, and in 1998, two offspring were reintroduced into their native habitat in Panama.
+We continue to work with The Peregrine Fund, which launched the Harpy Eagle Release Project in 1989, to help harpy eagles in the wilderness and keep these magnificent eagles aloft.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.